mutinex/mmm-eval/docs/getting-started/configuration.md

 }
 ```

-If you want to run mmm-eval from the CLI, you will need to save the config saved to a JSON file.
+If you want to run BenjaMMMin from the CLI, you will need to save the config saved to a JSON file.
 We recommend Option 1 above to avoid any errors related to improper stringifiation of the model object in the manual approach.

 ## Using a Configuration